mcnic16/low-cholesterol-food/README.md

 User stories testing:

-1 .To view all recipe details which includes the name of the dish, meal, cooking time, servings, list of ingredients and directions.
+1. To view all recipe details which includes the name of the dish, meal, cooking time, servings, list of ingredients and directions.

-All recipes can be viewed without being logged in.
+- All recipes can be viewed without being logged in.
 You can view the dish, cooking time, servings, ingredients and directions within the modal.
 The first window will show the name and type of meal, then press open here to view the rest of the list.

 2. To create my own account

-I created a few test accounts to test this functionality.
-Clicking on the "Register" button in the navbar opens the form, where I can put username and password to create a new account.
+- I created a few test accounts to test this functionality.
+Clicking on the "Register" button in the navbar opens the form, where I can input a username and password to create a new account.
 I tried registering as a user that already exits and the flash message comes up Username already exists.

 3. To add new recipes

-I added plenty of test recipes to check the functionality and if I leave some of the required fields empty, I will not be able to submit the form.
+- I added plenty of test recipes to check the functionality and if I leave some of the required fields empty, I will not be able to submit the form.
 I can see the flash messages displayed if my input does not meet length requirement.

 4. To edit and delete recipes on my account and all the recipes I've created

-- If I am the author of selected recipe, I can see the buttons "Edit" and "Delete" in the recipe - - modals, and I can only delete and edit the recipes of said author.
+- If I am the author a of selected recipe, I can see the buttons "Edit" and "Delete" in the recipe -  modals, and I can only delete and edit the recipes of said author.

 5. To view a list of my recipes on a separate page and see how many recipes I've created

-All the recipes are shown when you click on the Low Chloesterol Recipe title, at the moment you would have to count the amount of recipes you have,  but a feature will be added in the future to count the amount of recipes
+- All the recipes are shown when you click on the Low Chloesterol Recipe title, at the moment you would have to count the amount of recipes you have,  but a feature will be added in the future to count the amount of recipes.

-6. to change my username and password

-This will be added at a later date due to time constraints.

-7. to delete my account and all recipes I've created

-This will be a later date due to time constraints.

-8. to have the ability to use the site on all modern browsers
+6. to have the ability to use the site on all modern browsers

-I have checked the site on various browsers such as Chrome, Edge, Firefox and Opera.
+- I have checked the site on various browsers such as Chrome, Edge, Firefox and Opera.

-9. to use the site on tablet , mobile or pc.
+7. to use the site on tablet , mobile or pc.

-I have checked the site on PC, Laptop, Tablet and Mobile and also used the Am I Responsive website.
+- I have checked the site on PC, Laptop, Tablet and Mobile and also used the Am I Responsive website.

-10. I want to be able to add in notes to each dish so I can add my own thoughts, experiences or things I want to remember about cooking the dish.
+8. I want to be able to add in notes to each dish so I can add my own thoughts, experiences or things I want to remember about cooking the dish.

-Notes for this can be added in the directions.
+- Notes for this can be added in the directions.

-11. I want the site to be easy navigate
+9. I want the site to be easy navigate

-The site is easy to navigate with all links in the navbar.
+-The site is easy to navigate with all links in the navbar.
 On mobile, the links on the left hand side under menu, and to view the recipes just click on the title Low Cholestrol Food.

 ### HTML validator
 [W3C Markup Validator](https://validator.w3.org/)